 - The Water Boy, because "Captain Insano shows no mercy."

-- Ash, in Army of Darkness, gets a number of these in the cemetery scene.
+- Ash, in Army of Darkness, gets a number of these in the cemetery scene, where Ash is constantly attacked by skeletons.

 - Taken to the max in Kill Bill.
 Beatrix Kiddo plucks out Elle Driver's eye, to win their fight.
 Since Elle Driver only had one eye, and plucking must hurt a lot, this is very effective.
 We don't actually see Elle Driver being killed, but she is left thrashing around in a trailer containing a black mamba.
 The conclusion is obvious.